tdj28/blog/content/en/blog/post/tech/ml/wiggle_while_you_work/index.md

     print(f"Processed video saved as {output_filename}")
 ```

-this produces the jittered equivalent of the original 1fps video:
+This produces the jittered equivalent of the original 1fps video:

 {{< youtube EE3uRB8FVzA >}}